politicalphysicist/politicalphysicist.github.io/content/Politics/labourEnergyReview.md

 into dependence on fossil fuels in the medium term.

 No explanation is given of what will provide the 44% renewable heat.
+Indeed, the term itself is not clear and is never defined.
 Electricity and hydrogen are mentioned.
 However, all existing and proposed renewable installations will be needed to meet targets for existing electricity demand.
 Hydrogen takes energy to produce and this is not budgeted for either.